NEURO UX

 • did they understand?

-Associated Emotional Strength Is there motivation?
+Associated Emotional Strength

 Testing Ideas (Marketing Texts, Drawings) Together with Neurofeedback